lynxthecat/cake-autorate/ANALYSIS.md

 tail -f /var/log/cake-autorate.primary.log | grep -e SUMMARY
 ```

+## Logging options for a more detailed analysis

+Enabling `output_processing_stats` and `output_load_stats` is
+recommended for any detailed analysis and indeed necessary for either
+plotting tool described below.

 ## Exporting a Log File

 Extract a compressed log file from a running cake-autorate instance